|

 Check list for sailing/going ashore

-unit.
+VHF unit.
 Be aware of proper protocol for distress/normal communication.
 Wear

 harnesses and life jackets at all times while on deck during rough weather.